Learning Abroad Center

 About

-Formerly known as the Construction and Facility Management Pura Vida tour since 2013, the program incorporated Integrated Behavioral Health students in 2016, and is now a college-wide program of the College of Continuing and Professional Studies (CCAPS), integrating their varied disciplines into a unique cultural immersion.
-For example, all undergraduate programs will to work on a common project that is selected to impact all disciplines in some way.
+Formerly known as the Construction and Facility Management Pura Vida tour since 2013, this program is now a college-wide program of CCAPS, integrating varied disciplines into a unique cultural immersion.
+All undergraduate students will likely work on a common project that is selected to impact all disciplines in some way.
 Graduate students will generally develop their own site visit programs with help from our local program hosts.
 The program will include 2 program leaders, selected depending on total enrollment from each of the study areas.

 This program is administered by College of Continuing & Professional Studies.
 Applications are processed by the Learning Abroad Center.